Sean Logue has Successfully Fought Field Sobriety Tests

 When looking at the one-legged stand, a lawyer will check to see if the driver followed instructions.
 Did he stand solidly on one foot?
 Did he hop, or put his foot down?

 Other factors an attorney will consider include the age and medical condition of the driver.
 Older people and people who are out of shape often have balance issues that prevent them from successfully completing the tests.
 Some medical conditions have the same effect.
 For example, a person with a sinus infection or who is having a bad allergy day may find it difficult to balance because of sinus pressure on the inner ear, or they might be confused about the directions, because sinus problems also lead to headaches that impede comprehension.
+A person may have a syndrome like Tourette's that causes their eyes and other muscles to twitch, making it seem as though they have failed a test when in fact, they simply cannot successfully complete it.

 Video evidence will demonstrate whether the officer who made the DUI stop was able to administer the field sobriety tests properly.
 If he has made a mistake in doing so, it will show up on the video, which makes it easier for you to get the field sobriety test results thrown out of court.